Industrial management: Courses of study

 Study programs in industrial management are very popular in economies with a high value of manufacturing output, such as the United States and Germany.
-Especially German research universities incorporate a large number of advanced courses in engineering in their graduate program in industrial management and are, thus, more like M.Eng.- programs.
+German research universities especially incorporate a large number of advanced courses in engineering in their graduate program in industrial management and are thus more like Master of Engineering programs.
 Degree programs are also offered under the title "industrial administration".